ebuyakin/maichat/docs/message_history_navigation.md

 * edgeAnchoringMode (adaptive|strict) (default adaptive)

 Edge Anchoring Mode:
-* Adaptive (default): If enforcing the anchor would require large artificial blank space (content smaller than viewport or anchor scroll would exceed natural bounds), clamp scroll, omit spacers, and place content naturally (top when short list).
+* Adaptive (default): If enforcing the anchor would require large blank space (content smaller than viewport or anchor scroll would exceed natural bounds), clamp scroll and place content naturally (top when short list).
 Ensures efficient use of screen at conversation start/end.
-* Strict: Always attempt to visually place the active part at the chosen anchor using spacers even if this yields large empty regions.
+* Strict: Always attempt to visually place the active part at the chosen anchor even if this yields large empty regions.

 ### 6. Anchoring Mechanics
 Given activePartRect (top,height) & viewportHeight:
 * Bottom: desiredTop = viewportHeight - activePartHeight
 * Center: desiredTop = (viewportHeight - activePartHeight)/2
-* Top: desiredTop = 0
-Compute delta = currentOffsetTopRelativeToViewport - desiredTop; adjust scrollTop OR introduce top/bottom spacer heights so the part visually lands at desiredTop without negative scroll attempts.
-Spacers shrink/grow smoothly when navigating.
+* Top: desiredTop = 0 (plus configured top padding gap) We set scrollTop so the active part lands at desiredTop in one pass.
+A single deferred validation runs after any smooth animation; micro re-alignments ≤2px (dead-band) are suppressed to eliminate flicker.

 ### 7. Edge Behavior
 * First part upward step → no-op.
 * Last part downward step → no-op.
-* Active part always remains in stable alignment; spacers adapt.
+* Active part remains in stable alignment; layout uses only padding + scroll (no spacer elements); fading gently dims intruding neighbors.

 ### 8. Indicator & Jump Behavior (Detailed)
 State is "at end" if (activePartIndex == lastIndex) AND |visualAlignedOffsetDelta| ≤ 4px AND no navigation key pressed since last user send while pending.